-As of fall 1990, the teacher preparation program is a graduate-level program only.
+The teacher preparation program is a graduate-level program only.
 Students planning to teach in elementary or secondary schools must complete a bachelor's degree prior to beginning the teacher preparation program.
-They should discuss their major with their computer science adviser to ensure that they are enrolled in the appropriate courses.
+They should discuss their major with their computer science adviser to ensure that they are enrolled in the appropriate courses and contact the School of Education for advising.
 A second endorsement is available in computer science (24 credits).
-Students planning to become teachers must contact the School of Education for advising.